gullerya/data-tier/api_reference.md

 Example: getting DataTier in a basic way
 ----------------------------------------

-Put a script tag inside you HTML file referring to the location of data-tier.js (your local copy)
+Put a script tag inside you HTML file referring to the location of data-tier.js (replace the below path with your local copy's one):
+<code><script src="../libs/data-tier.js"></script></code>